-The SCC is estimated using different discount rates to develop a range of costs in dollars per ton of CO2 that would represent the avoided cost of long-term damage from climate change caused by a ton of CO2 emitted in a given year.
+The SCC is estimated using different discount rates to develop a range of costs in dollars per ton of CO_2 that would represent the avoided cost of long-term damage from climate change caused by a ton of CO_2 emitted in a given year.
 Agencies, such as the EPA, have used the SCC in determining the cost of climate impacts within rulemakings.
 Other agencies, such as FERC, continue to consider whether and/or how to incorporate the SCC into their permitting and rulemaking processes.

-At the suggestion of WUTC Staff, Cascade modeled societal costs of CO2 emissions resulting from customers' combustion of natural gas in the last IRP using the SCC with a two and one-half percent discount rate that was established by the U.S. Governmental Interagency Working Group (IWG) on Social Cost of Greenhouse Gases.
-In this IRP and in consideration of the 2019 Clean Buildings legislation HB 1257 adding further instruction within RCW 80.28 on conducting avoided cost calculations, Cascade is also applying the SCC with a two and one-half percent discount rate from the IWG's August 2016 SCC report, but now updated to real \$2021, as the carbon compliance adder in modeling impacts of a potential price that could be placed on CO2 emissions from customers' usage of natural gas.
+In this IRP, Cascade is applying the SCC with a two and one-half percent discount rate from the IWG's August 2016 SCC report, but now updated to real \$2021, as the carbon compliance adder in modeling impacts of a potential price that could be placed on CO2 emissions from customers' usage of natural gas.